We at Consider The Homeless! are excited about what we are planning in the near future. You can read about it here, on our Vision for the Future page.

 "For many of us in today's economy, there is little padding between our lives as they are, and our lives, as they could be.
 I am no exception.
 I live on the edge, month to month, and I am never quite sure how it will turn out.
 It has become impossible for me to walk down the street without seeing so many of my sisters and brothers in need.
 I feel compelled to help where I can."

 A recent study estimated in 2017 estimated there were close to 1500 homeless men and women in Berkeley, less than 300 are sheltered.
 When compared to a similar count made in 2015 it was found that the City of Berkeley’s unsheltered homeless population had grown by at least 50%.

 These numbers support our own observations that the homeless population in Berkeley has been growing larger.
 Why?
 Here are some stark economic truths for people trying to live in our fair city:

 So even if you have a job the cost of housing in Berkeley and most of the Bay Area is out of reach for most of the working poor with or without subsidies and/or some sort of financial assistance.
-We personally know people living on the streets who are attending school full time and others who have jobs yet they are unable to find housing that they can afford.
+We personally know people living on the streets who are attending college full time and others who have two jobs yet they are unable to find housing that they can afford.

 Only a radical change in public policy and budget priorities at the local, state and federal level can produce more affordable housing.
 We may not be able to shift attitudes much in Washington DC and Sacramento but we can certainly make our voices heard loud and clear here in the City of Berkeley.